rachelvansciver/SAACO3/storage/Aurora.md

 - create a new aurora cluster from a existing one
 - faster than snapshot & restore
 - cost effective
-- usful to create staging
+- useful to create staging